-- The student takes a remediation exam over the areas of deficiency on the first Friday of the new semester.
-All remediation exams will be administered at the same time and the faculty member or a proctor assigned at the faculty member's discretion must be present at the exam. - 2.
-Students may sit in on their tentative schedule or the schedule that reflects the repeated coursework during the first week of class while they await the results of their remediation exam, whichever they feel would be most beneficial.
+- The student takes a remediation exam over the areas of deficiency on the first Friday of the new semester. - All remediation exams will be administered at the same time and the faculty member or a proctor assigned at the faculty member's discretion must be present at the exam.
+Students may sit in on their tentative schedule or the

+- schedule that reflects the repeated coursework during the first week of class while they await the results of their remediation exam, whichever they feel would be most beneficial.
 However, students should note that they are responsible for week one work in the course noted on their final schedule regardless of the remediation outcome. - 3.
-The remediation exam result must be released to the Dean's office no later than noon on the first Monday following the exam. - a.
+The remediation exam result must be released to the Dean's office no later than noon Central time on the first Monday following the exam. - a.
 If the student passes the remediation exam, the RF grade is changed to an RC to designate the grade was remediated to the minimum passing grade for the course.
 The RC calculates as a C in the student's GPA. - b.
-If the student does not pass the remediation exam, the R grade will convert to an F and the student will be required to repeat the course. - i.
-Students who do not pass the remediation exam: - If the student does not pass the remediation exam, the ASC will create a modified schedule with the repeated course included for the student and forward this to the Registrar so that their current

-- schedule can be changed.

-- 2. In the event the failed course is a prerequisite for another course and the student

-does not pass the remediation exam, the

-student may not take the next course in
+If the student does not pass the remediation exam, the R grade converts to an F, and the student must repeat the course. - i.
+For students who do not pass the remediation exam: - If the student does not pass the remediation exam, the ASC will create a modified schedule with the repeated course included for the student and forward this to the Registrar so that their current schedule can be changed. - 2.
+In the event the failed course is a prerequisite for another course and the student does not pass the remediation exam, the student may not take the next course in the sequence.

-the sequence (i.e.: You must pass Clinical

-Methods I before you take Clinical Methods

-II).
-If the course is a prerequisite for clinic,

-the student will not be able to begin clinic

-until the course outcomes are met.
+ii.
+If the course is a prerequisite for clinic, the student cannot begin clinic until the outcomes are met.